aredn/aredn/README.md

 TPLink CPE510 v1.0/v1.1/v2.0 | cpe510-220-v1 | 64Mb | stable
 Mikrotik BaseBox 2/5 | mikrotik-nand-large | 64Mb | stable
 Mikrotik hAP lite 952Ui-5ac2nD | mikrotik-rb-nor-flash-16M-ac | 64Mb | stable

+## Submitting Bug Reports

+Please submit all issues to http://github.com/aredn/aredn_ar71xx/issues

+## Developer Only Information

+The AREDN firmware is based on OpenWrt with additional packages and patches.
+A Makefile automates the entire process to create firmware images.

 ### Building with Docker
 Installing the Docker environment on your windows/linux/mac machine is a pre-requisite.
 A docker 'container' has been pre-configured with an aredn linux build environment.
 Alternative instructions are below if you wish to setup your linux install with the compiler pre-requisites necessary to do the build.